alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/sufism/2020-07-11-sufis-beats-themselves-with-skewers.md

 ---
+group2: true
+hijri: Dhul-Qa'dah 20, 1441
+lang: en
 layout: post
-title: "Sufis beats themselves with skewers"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-category: ["sects", sufism]
-tags: [alifta]
-source: "Fatwas of the Permanent Committee of KSA, Fatwa no. 18466, Question 1"
+source: Fatwas of the Permanent Committee of KSA, Fatwa no. 18466, Question 1
-hijri: "Dhul-Qa'dah 20, 1441"
+summary: It is worth mentioning that such people are very dangerous to Islam and thus you have to beware of them and warn others against them.
+tags:
+- alifta
+title: Sufis beats themselves with skewers
 translation: false
-lang: en
-summary: "It is worth mentioning that such people are very dangerous to Islam and thus you have to beware of them and warn others against them."
-group2: true
 ---

 ### Question: